patrick-llgc/Learning-Deep-Learning/paper_notes/eudm.md

 #### Key ideas
 - DCP-Tree (domain specific closed-loop policy tree), ego-centric
 	- Guided branching in action space
 	- Each trace only contains ONE change of action (more flexible than MPDM but still manageable).
+This is a tree with pruning mechanism built-in.
+[MCDM](mcdm.md) essentially has a much more aggressive pruning as only one type of action is allowed (KKK, RRR, LLL, etc)
 	- Each semantic action is 2s, 4 levels deep, so planning horizon of 8s.
 - CFB (conditional focused branching), for other agents
 	- conditioned on ego intention